-- use the DD-MM-YYYY format to specify the date (e.g. 01-11-2022); - use the HH:MM format, and the 24-hour clock (UTC, or specify time zone) to specify the time (e.g. 23:15); - "NW" is an abbreviation for "national waters"; - "OTA" is an abbreviation for "other transfer activities"; - use the Degrees (°) Minutes (') format to specify the latitude and longitude (e.g. 40° 26' N, 79° 58' W); - for "FAO CODE", utilize the FAO 3-alpha codes found at www.npfc.int/priority-species, or Fisheries and Aquaculture - All Information Collections - ASFIS List of Species for Fishery Statistics Purposes (fao.org); - the Codes for major NPFC species are; SAP (Pacific saury), MAS (chub mackerel), MAA (blue mackerel), JAP (Japanese sardine), OFJ (neon flying squid) and SQJ (Japanese flying squid). - for "GEOGRAPHIC LOCATION", state where the fisheries resource (or fisheries resource processed into a product) was taken; and - for "STATE OF FISH", state whether the fisheries resource, or product of fisheries resource, is: (1) fresh (FRS), or (2) frozen (FRZ).
+- use the DD-MM-YYYY format to specify the date (e.g. 01-11-2022); - use the HH:MM format, and the 24-hour clock (UTC, or specify time zone) to specify the time (e.g. 23:15); - "NW" is an abbreviation for "national waters"; - "OTA" is an abbreviation for "other transfer activities"; - use the Degrees (°) Minutes (') format to specify the latitude and longitude (e.g. 40° 26' N, 79° 58' W); - for "FAO CODE", utilize the FAO 3-alpha codes found at www.npfc.int/priority-species, or Fisheries and Aquaculture All Information Collections ASFIS List of Species for Fishery Statistics Purposes (fao.org); - All species including bycatch must be recorded by species, using their specific FAO code. - the Codes for major NPFC species are; SAP (Pacific saury), MAS (chub mackerel), MAA (blue mackerel), JAP (Japanese sardine), OFJ (neon flying squid) and SQJ (Japanese flying squid). - for "GEOGRAPHIC LOCATION", state where the fisheries resource (or fisheries resource processed into a product) was taken; and - for "STATE OF FISH", state whether the fisheries resource, or product of fisheries resource, is: (1) fresh (FRS), or (2) frozen (FRZ).

 ADVANCE NOTIFICATION FOR TRANSSHIPMENTS (1/2)

 PART I - VESSEL INFORMATION

 INFORMATION OFFLOADING VESSEL RECEIVING VESSEL

 1 Vessel Name

 2 Flag State

 3 IMO number

-4 IRCS, if eligible, or
+4 IRCS, if eligible, or registration number

-- registration number

 5 Start of Trip

 Port Name

 Date of Departure

 6 End of Trip (if known)

 Port Name

 Date of Entry

-PART II - INFORMA TION ON ANTICIPATED TR
+PART II - INFORMATIO ON ON ANTICIPATED TRA ANSSHIPMENT

-7 Transshipment Location ☐ High Seas, In Convention A rea 🗆 In Port
+7 Transchinment Leastion \Box High Seas, In Convention A rea 🗌 In Port

-Transsinpment Location $\Box$ High Seas, Outside Convention Area $\Box$ NW
+/ Transshipment Location \Box High Seas, Outside Convention Area \Box NW

 Port Name (if applicable)

 NW (if applicable)

-Latitude and Longitude (estimated) Latitude: Longitude:
+Latitude and Longitude Latitude: Longitude:

-8 Transshipment Start Date
+(estimated)

+8 TransshipmentStartDate (estimated)

-(estimated) Transshipment Start Time
+9 Transshipment Start

-9 (estimated)
+Time (estimated)

-ART III - VERIFICATION
+T FIII - VERIFICATION

-10 Vessel Master / Vessel Owner or Company
+10 Vessel Master / Vessel Owner or Company Γ

 Name

 Nationality

 Email address (as applicable)

+Telephone number

-Telephone number (as applicable)
+(as applicable)

 Signature

-11 Observer (for the receiving ve essel only, if applicable)
+11 Observer (for the receiving vessel only, if applicable) •

 Name

 Nationality

 Signature